yesyinka/blog_source/pelican/content/python-oop-tdd-example-part1.markdown

 Finally, the `__int__()` method (one of the Python _magic methods_) is automatically called when we apply `int()` to our binary, just like we do in a lot of the tests.
 This method is basically the one responsible of providing a conversion to integer of a given class.
 In this case we just have to return the value we stored internally.

 **Obviously I didn't write this code in a single burst.
-I had to run the tests a lot of times to tune my code.**
+I had to run the tests more than once to tune my code.**

-### Conversions

-We already write the method that performs the conversion to an integer.
+I already wrote the method that performs the conversion to an integer.
 Some tests however (namely `test_binary_bin` and `test_binary_hex`) still fail with the error message `TypeError: 'Binary' object cannot be interpreted as an integer`.

 According to [the official documentation](https://docs.python.org/3/library/functions.html#bin),  "If x is not a Python int object, it has to define an `__index__()` method that returns an integer." so this is what we are missing.
 As for `__index__()`, the [documentation](https://docs.python.org/3/reference/datamodel.html#object.__index__) states that "In order to have a coherent integer type class, when `__index__()` is defined `__int__()` should also be defined, and both should return the same value."